volcanicflow/jsEnv/readme.md

 Anonymous Pro is a free, open source font available at: https://www.marksimonson.com/fonts/view/anonymous-pro

-There are a number of different loaders available through webpack; listed here with a brief description
+There are a number of different loaders/plugins available through webpack; listed here with a brief description

 - json
   included by default